wmsi/wmsi.github.io/index.md

 Currently our [CS Resource Table](https://www.whitemountainscience.org/resource-table) is hosted on Squarespace, which comes with a consistent theme but clunky handling of site files (ie javascript).

 <a href="resource_datatable.html">Click here</a> to see the same site hosted on our github.io.
+And <a href="feature_carousel/resource_datatable.html">here's another version</a> including a Featured Activities Carousel.

 ### Jekyll Themes